sudodev-social/entry/README.md

 ## 🧩 Let's Connect

-SudoDev is about building a community of learners and doers.
+SudoDev is about building a community of learners and doers first.
 Let’s connect and collaborate!

 - **Twitter**: [@sudodev](https://x.com/sudodevsocial)
 - **GitHub**: [SudoDev](https://github.com/sudodev-social)
-- **Newsletter**: Subscribe to get the latest guides and updates.
+- **Newsletter**: Subscribe to get the latest guides and updates - *COMING SOON*

 Together, we can build a more autonomous digital world where YOU are in control.